 Millford Acres Farm uses regenerative agriculture principles.
 Beef cattle are fattened using rotational grazing to improve pasture and is grass fed accredited through TEYS.
 The farm also has a thriving organic, micro market garden and sells its produce at local farmers markets, shops and at the farm gate.

 As both food lovers and successful catering company proprietors, we could see a gap in the Far South Coast for an authentic paddock to plate food experience.
 In late 2020 we trialed ‘Cooking with Fire’ workshops in the repurposed machinery shed.
 These were a sellout success.
-Since then we have been invited to join the soon to be launched, Gourmet Coast Trail, a new collaboration of gourmet food focused businesses on the Far South Coast.
+Since then we have the Gourmet Coast Trail and Renovated our Hay Shed as a larger event space offering.

-Other artisanal experience offerings include: Passata & Pasta Making Days, local brand, Gulaga Gold Truffle Indulgence Long Lunch, Seafood Foraging and Cooking, more Cooking with Fire workshops and art focused events.
+Other artisanal offerings include: Passata & Pasta making days, local brand, Gulaga Gold Truffle Indulgence Long Lunch, Seafood Foraging and Cooking, more Cooking with Fire workshops and art focused events.
 All events are focused on a hyper-local produce and showcase the bounty grown and produced within the Bega Valley.

 The farm also offers Market Garden Tours, which take place prior to workshops.
 Guests help select and pick the produce direct from the garden for cooking workshops and help finalise the menu from the seasonal harvest.